Triple Net (NNN) Real Estate Investing Explained

 What is Triple Net (NNN) Real Estate Investing?

-tenants on a triple net lease agreement.
-Under a triple net lease, the tenant is responsible for paying for property taxes, insurance, and maintenance costs, in addition to rent.
-This minimizes the property owner’s management responsibilities, making it a passive investment opportunity.
-Triple net properties are often leased by national tenants, providing a reliable stream of passive income for the investor.
-While triple net real estate investing can offer significant benefits, it’s important for investors to conduct due diligence on the property and tenant before investing to minimize risk.
-Additionally, investors should consider the potential for changes in the market or industry that could impact the tenant’s ability to pay rent or renew the lease.
-Overall, triple net real estate investing can be a lucrative investment strategy for investors seeking a low-maintenance approach to real estate investment.
+Triple net (NNN) real estate investing is a strategy where investors purchase properties leased to tenants on a triple net lease agreement.
+Under a triple net lease, the tenant is responsible for paying for their proportionate share of property property taxes, property insurance, and maintenance costs, in addition to rent.
+This minimizes the property owner’s property management responsibilities, making it a passive investment opportunity.
+Triple net properties are often leased by national (credit) tenants, providing a reliable stream of passive income for the investor.

 How to Invest in Triple Net (NNN) Rental Properties?